-Andrea is an experienced facilitator, trainer, consultant and public speaker, and is available for presentations, readings, discussions and strategy sessions focused on the themes explored in Invisible No More: Police Violence Against Black Women and Women of Color.
+Andrea is an experienced facilitator, trainer, consultant and public speaker, and is available for presentations, readings, discussions and strategy sessions focused on the themes explored in No More Police.
+A Case for Abolition and Invisible No More: Police Violence Against Black Women and Women of Color.

 Andrea is excited to partner with local grassroots organizations and informal collectives, bookstores, academic institutions, national organizations and networks and philanthropic partners to create opportunities to engage issues relating to racial profiling, police violence, and criminalization targeting women of color, and to envision, develop, and amplify organizing and advocacy around these issues.